 However, for clients who want to remain invested in equities, increasing allocations to defensive factors such as quality, yield, and low volatility may offer a good option.
 These factors tend to outperform the market – and other factors – during periods when volatility is on the rise.

-My colleague David Mazza, Head of ETF Investment Strategy here at OppenheimerFunds, has written a timely and in-depth analysis on how to position investors for volatility by using factors, which details how factors have performed historically during periods of heightened volatility.
-I recommend you take a look at this insightful analysis,
+I recommend you take a look at this insightful analysis on how to position investors for volatility by using factors, which details how factors have performed historically during periods of heightened volatility.

 To help you better position your clients’ portfolios for periods of volatility, OppenheimerFunds offers a comprehensive suite of factor ETFs, including single- and multi-factor strategies.
 Click here to learn more and to help educate clients about the factor investing opportunity.
 I also invite you to visit the OppenheimerFunds factor dashboard, which is updated monthly and provides our latest thinking on factor investing based on economic and market indicators.